Due to COVID-19, border restrictions are in place. LEARN MORE

 A vast lake and the rock-ribbed shield.
 Dense boreal forests and the wide-open Barrenlands.
 Ultra-modern industries and lifeways older than history.

 On the north shore of Great Slave Lake lies Yellowknife, the NWT's bustling capital city.
 It too is a place of opposites, with its famously rugged and quirky arts and culture scene, contrasted with its cosmopolitan big city amenities.
-The North Slave is also home to the fabled East Arm of Great Slave, known for its plunging shore cliffs, profound blue depths, supersized sportfish and celebrated wilderness lodges – all soon to be protected as Thaidene Nene National Park.
+The North Slave is also home to the fabled East Arm of Great Slave, known for its plunging shore cliffs, profound blue depths, supersized sportfish and celebrated wilderness lodges – all protected as Thaidene Nene National Park.
 Also in the North Slave: legendary paddling rivers like the Thelon, their banks patrolled by caribou and muskoxen; the North Arm of Great Slave, with sparkling Caribbean waters and feisty pike; and the frozen highways to Canada's first diamond mines, made famous on Ice Road Truckers.

 Finally, the North Slave is the home of the Tłįchǫ, the Chipewyan and Yellowknives Dene.
 Dwelling in six deeply traditional communities, there's no better place to immerse yourself in the calm, rooted culture of the North.